hagasatoshi/js-merge-xlsx/README.md

 # Usage(on web browser)
 You can also use it on web browser by using webpack(browserify).
 Bluebird automatically casts thenable object, such as object returned by "$http.get()" or "$.get()", to trusted Promise. https://github.com/petkaantonov/bluebird/blob/master/API.md#promiseresolvedynamic-value---promise
-So you can use it in Promise-chain as follows.
+So, you can code in the same way as Node.js.
 Example(ES6 syntax)
 ```
 Promise.resolve($http.get('/template/Template.xlsx', {responseType: "arraybuffer"}))